 I bought an air ticket to London via Colombo, Sri Lanka by Sri Lankan Airlines because it was the cheapest route.
-A transit at Sri Lanka was not bad, as I expected to get some Arurvedic medicines or goods at Colombo Airport.
+A transit in Sri Lanka was not bad, as I expected to get some Ayurvedic medicines or goods at Colombo Airport.

 There was a chemist inside, but it was selling mainly “normal” pills and not so many Ayurvedic medicines as I expected.
 All I bought was this supplement sold for just 3 USD.

-It being 2.00 am, the gate for the next flight was open.
+It became 2.00 am, and the gate for the next flight was opened.
 An officer checked each passenger’s passport and boarding pass.
-In my turn, he took my passport, opened the picture page of it and strictly checked if the passport was real and I should be a real holder of it, looking over the picture page through a special magnifying glass, as well as looking from the picture to my face many times.
-I managed to pass the screening, and could get on board.
+In my turn, he took my passport, opened the picture page of it, and strictly checked if the passport was real and I should be a real holder of it, looking over the picture page through a special magnifying glass, as well as looking from the picture to my face many times.
+I managed to pass the screening and could get on board.
 There seemed to be no other Japanese passengers.

 The seat was a bit filthy, and the folding table was almost broken.
 I found the Ayurvedic tea set in the in-flight duty-free catalogue and ordered it to the nearest flight attendant.
 He accepted, but he didn’t bring it to me until the time just before the landing.

-At Heathrow Airport, we got off the plane, followed the signs and walked to the immigration counters.
-An immigration officer, covering a hood on her head and looking an immigrant from another Islamic country, asked me strict, penetrating and detailed questions I hadn’t experienced in any immigration counter of other countries I had ever visited.
+At Heathrow Airport, we got off the plane, followed the signs, and walked to the immigration counters.
+An immigration officer, covering a hood on her head and looking like an immigrant from another Islamic country, asked me strictly, penetrating, and detailed questions I hadn’t experienced in any immigration counter of other countries I had ever visited.
 She looked at my passport and immigration card, scanned the fingerprint of my fingers.
 She pointed out that the “occupation” section of the immigration card was blank and asked what was my occupation.
 I answered that I was an engineer working for a telecommunications company.

 She then asked, “Where are you planning to go?”
 I answered, “To Haworth, West Yorkshire.”